CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/4-Access-the-Published-Applications-and-Desktop-using-Browser.md

    ![ws name.](media/jvm9.png)

-10. Click on the **Refresh** button and make sure no results are displayed under Host pool.
+10. Click on the **Refresh** button and make sure no results are displayed under the Host pool.

     ![ws name.](media-1/Ex4-task2-step10.png)